Written by

 4. Zoom – for synchronous video lessons

 Zoom is the best way to meet, chat and collaborate with people from anywhere in the world.
-Zoom's cloud-based platform is built for accessible video meetings, online classes and group presentations.
+Zoom’s cloud-based platform is built for accessible video meetings, online classes, and group presentations.
+Zoom facilitates conducting an online class with interactive lessons, making it an ideal tool for virtual learning environments.
 Zoom has been around since 2013 and has been used by over 300 million people worldwide.
 Zoom to video calls your family, friends or anyone with an internet connection.
-You can also join a webinar that is being hosted by someone else (it's pretty easy to find these).
+You can also join a webinar that is being hosted by someone else (it’s pretty easy to find these).

 Virtual classrooms and department meetings.
 Virtual classrooms allow you to host large meetings with up to 100 participants simultaneously.
 Zoom makes it easy for everyone in your virtual classroom to share their screen so everyone can see what’s happening at once.
 You can also use Zoom’s breakout rooms feature to break into groups during lessons or meetings.